nrfconnect/Asset-Tracker-Template/README.md

 The Asset Tracker Template is a framework for developing IoT applications on nRF91-based devices.
 Built on the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK) and [Zephyr RTOS](https://docs.zephyrproject.org/latest/), it provides a modular, event-driven architecture suitable for battery-powered IoT use cases.
 The framework supports features such as cloud connectivity, location tracking, and sensor data collection.

-The system is organized into independent modules, each responsible for a specific functionality, such as managing network connectivity, handling cloud communication, or collecting environmental data.
-Modules communicate through zbus channels, ensuring loose coupling and maintainability.
+The system is organized into modules, each responsible for a specific functionality, such as managing network connectivity, handling cloud communication, or collecting environmental data.
+Modules communicate through [zbus](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) channels, ensuring loose coupling and maintainability.

 This template is suitable for applications like asset tracking, environmental monitoring, and other IoT use cases requiring modularity, configurability, and efficient power management.
-It includes a testing infrastructure with GitHub Actions for automated testing and continuous integration.
+It includes a test setup with GitHub Actions for automated testing and continuous integration.

-The framework is designed for customization, allowing developers to:

-* Modify the central business logic in the `main.c` file.
-* Enable, disable and configure modules via Kconfig options.
-* Add new modules following the established patterns.
-* Modify existing modules to suit specific requirements.
-* Contribute to the open-source project by submitting improvements, bug fixes, or new features.

 **Supported and verified hardware**: